Two hardest months in Jans and my life just passed and it was the shortest summer we ever had

-I have met Jan every day in the hospital since the accident and I am glad to see that he will slowly become stronger and that his condition is stabilizing.
+I meet Jan every day in the hospital since the accident happened and i am glad to see that slowly he become stronger and his condition is stabilizing.

 He is breathing good and probably next week doctors will take out the tracheostomy tube from his neck.
 That is probably the biggest change till now.